magento/merchdocs/src/magento/magento-security-best-practices.md

 Work with reliable hosting providers and solution integrators.
 When evaluating their qualifications, ask about their approach to security.
 Verify that they have a secure software development life cycle in accord with industry standards such as The Open Web Application Security Project ([OWASP][1]), and that they test their code for security issues.

 Third party plugins or extensions are a popular attack vector.
-Select extensions from reputable vendors only, such as [ExtDN members](https://extdn.org/).
+Select extensions from reputable vendors only, such as those available on Magento Marketplace.
 Ensure that the vendor communicates transparently and pro-actively about security issues.
-They should alert you when a critical flaw is discovered, not the other way around.

 If you are starting a new site, consider launching the entire site over HTTPs.
 Taking the lead on this issue, Google now uses HTTPs as a ranking factor.